-Several pioneers within the University of Arizona and the Tucson healthcare community will be joining in an interdisciplinary collaboration centered at The Hacienda.
-These professionals will explore ways that we can live longer, healthier lives.
+Several pioneers within the University of Arizona and the Tucson healthcare community are joining in an interdisciplinary collaboration centered at The Hacienda.
+These professionals explore ways that we can live longer, healthier lives.

 Wellness and Therapy Programs

-The Hacienda will enhance the well-being and speed the recovery of residents through wellness and therapeutic programming ranging from gardening and activity programs designed to engage and challenge residents, to innovative rehabilitation programs like equine-assisted and aquatic therapies.
-The Hacienda will also offer non-traditional services such as acupuncture, massage therapy and other bodywork offered at the spa.
-Program managers will work together to provide each resident with personalized, integrative holistic care.
+The Hacienda enhances the well-being and speed the recovery of residents through wellness and therapeutic programming ranging from gardening and activity programs designed to engage and challenge residents, to innovative rehabilitation programs like equine-assisted and aquatic therapies.
+The Hacienda also offers non-traditional services such as acupuncture, massage therapy and other bodywork offered at the spa.
+Program managers work together to provide each resident with personalized, integrative holistic care.

-The clinical programs at The Hacienda will bring concept to practice.
-In addition to enhanced physician care using the latest medical technology, residents will have preferred access to the proven therapies.
-Clinicians will design individualized care programs based on thorough evaluations of residents and their specific conditions.
-Their methodologies, refined based on ongoing research, will have an immediate impact on the quality of residents’ care.
+The clinical programs at The Hacienda bring concept to practice.
+In addition to enhanced physician care using the latest medical technology, residents have preferred access to the proven therapies.
+Clinicians design individualized care programs based on thorough evaluations of residents and their specific conditions.
+Their methodologies, refined based on ongoing research, have an immediate impact on the quality of residents’ care.

 Gardening, Nutrition and Food Services

-Dining services at The Hacienda will also be breaking new ground (pun intended).
-The on-site gardens will offer both a therapeutic outlet for our residents and associates and also fruit, vegetables and herbs for our kitchens.
-Our holistic approach to dining will make the dining experience at The Hacienda a unique and joyful experience for patrons of our café, guests of The Springs, as wells as residents of the Hacienda Homes.
+Dining services at The Hacienda also break new ground (pun intended).
+The on-site gardens offer both a therapeutic outlet for our residents and associates and also fruit, vegetables and herbs for our kitchens.
+Our holistic approach to dining makes the dining experience at The Hacienda a unique and joyful experience for patrons of our café, guests of The Springs, as wells as residents of the Hacienda Homes.

-Tucson-based Adventures in Awareness, under the direction of its founder Barbara Rector, will provide on-site equine therapy for The Hacienda residents.
+In the Presence of Horses, under the direction of Tucson’s Barbara Rector, provides on-site equine therapeutic programming for Hacienda residents and the community at large.
 Equine-facilitated psychotherapy (EFP) and equine-facilitated learning (EFL) are recognized practices that use interactions between people and horses to promote physical and emotional well-being.
 In addition to teaching coping and life skills, EFP and EFL are valuable therapeutic tools in treating such conditions as Parkinson’s and Alzheimer’s disease.
 Awareness of the benefits of equine therapy has increased in recent decades.
 Several case studies have shown that the challenge of caring for these large animals through such activities as riding, petting, and grooming can lead to increased compassion, sense of purpose, and confidence.
 The attentiveness required around these sensitive creatures may support self-awareness and lead to emotional growth.